 Definition – Cross-cultural communication occurs when people with different nationalities, styles of working, age, race, ethnicity, sexual orientation, gender, sexual orientation, etc. communicate.
-It tries to negotiate, exchange, and intermediate cultural differences via verbal and non-verbal forms of communication.
+It tries to negotiate, mediate cultural differences, exchange, and intermediate cultural differences via verbal and non-verbal forms of communication.

 What is Cross-Cultural Communication?

-Several negotiations take place across cultures using the actions and other sign languages due to the absence of a common language.
+Several negotiations take place across cultures using the actions and other sign languages due to the absence of common language barriers.
 The exchange of knowledge is the priority rather than focusing on other aspects.

-It is commonly observed that the workplace usually consists of people having different cultures and backgrounds.
+It is commonly observed that cultural diversity in the workplace usually consists of people having different cultures and backgrounds.
 This significantly increases the need to prevent a predictable clash between their thoughts and the way of approach.

 Cross Culture Communication is expected to reduce these conflicts to promote harmony among the employees.
 The main goal is to transfer the correct message, followed by an accurate response.
-Any misleading situation should be prevented, and the communication level should be preferable by both sender and receiver.
+Any misleading situation should be prevented, and the cross cultural communication theory level should be preferable by both sender and receiver.